patbrennan/typescript/typescript_notes.md

 ## Generics

 Generics are components that can work over a variety of types, rather than a single one.
 This allows us to use our own types with these components.
 However, with generics, we still want the program to be aware of the desired data types that may be returned & such, so we can get compilation errors if something is amiss.
+This is the entire purpose of generics: To inform Ts of what types we are expecting.

 ```javascript
 // simple generic